 (c) Sufficient manpower and other resources will be made available to the CSR Head for carrying out the CSR Activities;

-(d) CSR Head will provide reports in the statutory format as required under the Act and the Rules and will also provide quarterly reports on the actual spend against the budgeted spend.
+(d) CSR Head will provide reports in the statutory format as required under the Act and the Rules and will also provide annual reports on the actual spend against the budgeted spend.

 (e) In addition, the CSR Head will also be responsible for the following: